What is Total Hip Replacement (Unilateral) ?

 It takes about 4-8 weeks for complete recovery after surgery.
-You would be asked to visit the doctor after 8-10 following surgery for incision inspection and stiches/stapler removal.
+You would be asked to visit the doctor after 8-10 following surgery for incision inspection and stitches/stapler removal.

 While recovering you would need to follow specific precautions provided to you by your therapists which include-

-In general the patients recover well and would need routine follow-up, however, you may need to visit the hospital in emergency in case following occur-
+In general, the patients recover well and would need routine follow-up, however, you may need to visit the hospital in an emergency in the case following occur-

-• If your ability to flex(bend your Hip) has decreased or remains the same as when you were discharged from the hospital.
+- If your ability to flex(bend your knee) has decreased or remains the same as when you were discharged from the hospital.

-• You have temperature above 101 for more than 24 hours.
+- You have a temperature above 101 for more than 24 hours.